SurlyDuck/lc3/README.md

 -This is my implementation of the LC-3 virtual machine and assembler (lcasm) in C. Still unfinished, but the assembler is already somewhat functional.
 You can try assembling programs in /src/examples to test its current capabilities.

+-The virtual machine has a simple debugger and disassembler implemented as a TUI.
+You can use it with -d.
+Also unfinished.

 -Linux only for now.

 ### Assembler usage